fthomas13/SimpleToD4/README.md

-# SimpleToDO
+# Simple To do

 Simple toDo app

 # Project 1 - *Simple To Do app*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple to do** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Fahntassia Thomas**